John-Abdelsayed/JA-resume/index.md

 *Sept 2018 - Present*

+- Founded company with a patent portfolio worth an estimated $5 million.

-- Patented a hand sanitation compliance enforcement systems and its methods
+- Patented a hand sanitation compliance enforcement systems and its methods.

-- Principal embedded device designer and architect
+- Responsible for all investor and VC relationships.

 - Led R&D team in utilizing Computer Vision (CV), Machine Learning (ML), and Artifcial-Intelligence-As-A-Service (AIaaS) to build a IoT-based device that pioneers an Internet-of-Behavior (IoB) approach to hand sanitation compliance.

-- Responsible for licensing and monetization paths; including low vs high compliance and open source.

 ---

 ## Insightful Health

 ### **Co-Founder**

 *Jan 2020 - Present*

-- Raised $1 million in pre-seed funding through combined offering of common and preffered equity with super-voting rights.
+- Raised $1 million in pre-seed funding on a $10M valuation through combined offering of common and preffered equity with super-voting rights.

+- Principal embedded device designer and prototype architect.

 - Primary lead on all organization pitches.

+- Responsible for licensing and monetization paths; including low vs high compliance and open source.

 ---

-## Corporation Service Company (CSC)

-### **Manager Portals and Collaboration**

-*May 2014 - June 2016*

-- Responsible for all SaaS and internal portal and collaboration software.

-- Grew team from 1 to 12 using roadmaps, budgeting, and predictive ROI justification for leadership.

-- Subject matter expert for all Microsoft on-premise and 365 products, including mutiple, global SharePoint farms